 About Bright Beginnings

-Bright Beginnings is an affiliate of the Parents as Teachers program which "promotes the early development, learning and health of young children by supporting and engaging their parents and caregivers.
+Bright Beginnings is a Blue Ribbon Model Affiliate of the Parents as Teachers program which "promotes the early development, learning, and health of young children by supporting and engaging their parents and caregivers."

 "We believe that young children learn and grow in strong families where parents are able to successfully face the challenge of caring for their children while meeting their work and other responsibilities."
 Bright Beginnings is a support program that nurtures families allowing their children to thrive!